dcenergy/rflot/README.md

 #### Installation

-rflot depends on the htmlwidgets and data.table packages, both available on CRAN.
+rflot depends on the htmlwidgets package available on CRAN.
 You can install rflot using the devtools package:

 ```S